jcbgamboa/Divergence-point-analysis-fake-data/README.md

 ```

 Make a new folder and download the files from this repository into it.
-Now twice on the file `main.py`.
-This will open its code in a program
+Now click twice on the file `main.py`.
+This should run the code.
-called IDLE.
-If it doesn't, try clicking with the right button and
+If it instead opens its code in a program called IDLE, then you
-choosing `Open with -> IDLE (Py 3.8)`.
-Now, click anywhere on the
+will need to do the following.
+Click anywhere on the
 code.
 At the top of your screen, the menu `Run` will appear.
 Now
 click on `Run -> Run module` (or press F5).
 This will start the
 program.